 For decades, veterans and civilians were exposed to several toxins in the Marine Corps base’s drinking water.
 The contaminated drinking water has been linked to various types of cancer, Parkinson’s disease and other health risks.

-The Camp Lejeune Justice Act of 2022 would open a two-year window for affected individuals to file a lawsuit for compensation.
+The Camp Lejeune Justice Act of 2022 opens a two-year window for affected individuals to file a lawsuit for compensation.
 Individuals who wish to file must have developed a condition related to the toxins in the base’s water.

 Camp Lejeune Water Contamination Put Veterans And Civilians At Risk